• Skip to primary navigation

 Which is Best to Buy: One Bedroom or Two Bedroom Apartment?

 Congratulations, you’ve finally built the courage and decided you want to be a landlord in Burbank.
 You even have the budget for it too.
-The question therefore is “not to be or not to be” but whether you should buy a one bedroom or two bedroom apartment.
+The question therefore is not “to be or not to be” but whether you should buy a one bedroom or two bedroom apartment.
 Some may ask what’s the difference whether you have one or the other.
-Well, a lot of difference and we’re going to tell you all about it.
+Well, there’s a lot of difference and we’re going to tell you all about it.

 Location, Location, Location